tanitall/beta/README.md

 ## Credit

-This application is product of Blockchain Services Limited (Trinidad and Tobago).
+This software is a product of Blockchain Services Limited (Trinidad and Tobago).
 A Limited Liability Company registred in the Republic of Trinidad and Tobago.
 Company registration number C2017081006407.

  - Creator, Designer, Co-Developer: Aaron Besson
  - Lead Developer: Krs Joseph